mranisz/samsami/README.md

 Parameters:
 - indexType:
       - SamSAMi1::STANDARD (default)
-      - SamSAMi1::WITH_SKETCHES
+      - SamSAMi1::WITH_SKETCHES - reduces the number of verifications, on average the additional required memory is about (4/(q-p+2))n bytes (half of the memory occupied by SamSAMi structure without text)
 - q - window length (default: q = 4)
 - p - minimizer length, p <= q (default: p = 1)
 - hash type:
-      - HT::STANDARD - using 8 bytes for each entry: 4 bytes for left boundary + 4 bytes for right boundary
+      - HT::STANDARD - using 8 bytes for each hashed entry: 4 bytes for left boundary + 4 bytes for right boundary
-      - HT::DENSE - using 6 bytes for each entry: 4 bytes for left boundary + 2 bytes for right boundary
+      - HT::DENSE - using 6 bytes for each hashed entry: 4 bytes for left boundary + 2 bytes for right boundary
 - k - length of prefixes of suffixes from suffix array (k ≥ 2)
 - loadFactor - hash table load factor (0.0 < loadFactor < 1.0)